oakmac/atom-parinfer/README.md

 * JSHint-like comments to automatically "turn on" Parinfer for files ([Issue #5](https://github.com/oakmac/atom-parinfer/issues/5))
 * JSHint-like comments to tell Parinfer to ignore sections of your code ([Issue #6](https://github.com/oakmac/atom-parinfer/issues/6))
 * A menu option to run Paren Mode on all files in a directory ([Issue #21](https://github.com/oakmac/atom-parinfer/issues/21))

+More options and configuration settings are planned for future releases.
+Browse the [issues] for an idea of future features.
+Create a new issue if you can think of a useful feature :)

 ## Plugin Development Setup